nathanielxd/magic-home/README.md

 .NET CLI `dotnet add package MagicHomeAPI --version 1.4.0`

 ### Features
-- Discover bulbs on LAN;
+- Discover lights on LAN;
-- Turn On/Off;
+- Turn on/off;
-- Use Color, White and Warm white;
+- Use color and warm white;
-- Turn Patterns;
+- Turn preset and custom patterns;
 - Use time.

-### Missing Features:
+### Missing features:

-- Music / Microphone;
+- Music and microphone;
-- Using in-built-timers;
+- Use built-timers;
+- Other fancy stuff;
-- administration to set WiFi SSiD key.
+- Administration to set WiFi SSiD key.

 ### Contribute and support
 If you need any help or request, open an issue or leave an email.
 I will answer immediately.
 If you randomly get errors, it might be because of the light so I can't help it.